-The White House Office of Technology Policy (OSTP), National Science Foundation (NSF) and Department of Energy (DOE) announces U.S. government funding of $625 Million to establish these centers which will be led by five different DOE national labs.
+The White House Office of Technology Policy (OSTP), National Science Foundation (NSF) and Department of Energy (DOE) announces U.S. government funding of $625 Million to establish Quantum Information Science Centers which will be led by five different DOE national labs.
 An additional $340 million will be contributed from the private sector and academic institutions.
 These investments will be in additional to the $75 million in funding for three Quantum Leap Challenge Institutes announced by the National Science Foundation last month.

 A total of 69 organizations including national labs (listed below), universities, and companies will participate in the effort in over 22 U.S. states, Canada, and Italy.
 Commercial companies participating include ColdQuanta, Goldman Sachs, Janis Cryogenic Research Equipment, IBM, Intel, Lockheed Martin and Microsoft, and Rigetti.